eyereasoner/eye/reasoning/lingua/README.md

     }
     ```

-- bng supports reasoning with backward rules described in RDF
+- lingua supports reasoning with backward rules described in RDF
   e.g.
     ```
     # is the age of a person above some duration?